Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Fayetteville, AR

-Generally, you should have your HVAC system inspected twice a year.
-After an inspection, your technician will tell you what services are required.
-You should also call a technician if you start to notice any issues, such as leaks, unusual smells, or strange noises.
+Generally, your HVAC system should be inspected twice a year.
+After that inspection, your technician will tell you what, if any, services are required.
+You should also have an inspection if you start to notice any issues, like strange noises, leaks, or unusual smells.
 If you have ductwork in your home, it should be serviced every few years.

 The best times to have an HVAC inspection are during the spring and fall.
 Technicians tend to be less busy during these times, which makes it easier to get an appointment.
-This also helps get your system ready for the summer and winter, the times of the year when it sees the most use.
+This also helps get your system ready for the summer and winter, which is when it normally sees the most use.

 You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Set your thermostat as close to the outside temperature as you comfortably can, and try to avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any leaks around your doors and windows to help keep cool air in.
-Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.
+Keep your thermostat temperature as close to the outside temperature as you comfortably can, and try to avoid making drastic changes in temperature all at once.
+Keep your roof in good shape and seal any window or door leaks to help keep cool air in.
+Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

-For a 2,000-square-foot home, you should look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
-In Fayetteville, you may be able to make do with a lower-capacity furnace.
+For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
+In Fayetteville, you might be able to make do with a lower-capacity furnace.

 Other Fayetteville, AR Home Services